adambalogh/agents/cto-reviewer.md

 ## Review Process

-### Step 1: Identify What Changed
+### Step 1: Resolve the PR
-Use your tools to examine recently modified files, diffs, or the specific code the user points you to.
-Focus on the **changed code**, not the entire codebase.
-If a PR is provided, understand changes made.
+Parse $ARGUMENTS to extract the PR number:

+If it's a URL like https://github.com/owner/repo/pull/123, extract 123.
+If it's a bare number, use it directly.
+If empty, stop and ask the user for a PR number.
+Fetch PR metadata:

+Use git to retrieve changed code, such as:

+gh pr view {number} --json title,body,baseRefName,headRefName,files,additions,deletions gh pr diff {number} --name-only

-### Step 2: Read With Intent
+### Step 2: Read every changed file in full
-For each file or change, read through the code asking:
-- What is this code trying to accomplish?
-- Is there a simpler way to achieve the same result?
-- What assumptions does this code make?
-- What could go wrong in production?
+For each changed file, read the ENTIRE current file (not just the diff hunks).
+You need surrounding context to catch:

+Callers of modified functions that now behave differently Trait/interface contracts that the change may violate Invariants established elsewhere that the diff breaks If the PR touches more than 20 files, prioritize: service logic > routes/handlers > models/types > tests > docs.

-### Step 3: Analyze Across Three Dimensions
+### Step 4: Analyze Across Three Dimensions

 #### Simplicity Analysis
 - **Unnecessary abstraction**: Are there layers of indirection that don't earn their complexity?
 Abstract classes with one implementation?
 Factories that build one thing?